 Some of these active chemical components are from a class of chemicals called ‘flavonoids.’
 While far less researched than the other elements in the cannabis plant, flavonoids can also contribute to the medical and perceptual factors in cannabis.
 As cannabis science progresses, more and more people are wondering about flavonoids and how they factor into their medicinal experience.

+To put it simply, flavonoids are a class of chemicals that are produced during a plant’s growth cycle.
 While flavonoids can be found in cannabis, they are not unique to the cannabis plant.
-Scientists have found them in all kinds of plants, from flowers like cannabis, to the fruits, grains, and vegetables we eat.
-They provide color, aroma, and flavor to the plants that contain them.
+Scientists have actually found these chemicals in all kinds of plants, from flowers like cannabis, to the fruits, grains and vegetables we eat, as well as in other plants.

 Cannaflavins: The Cannabis Specific Flavonoids

 Of course, cannabis does contain these powerful flavonoids, as well.